 - Boil butter, syrup, brown sugar and salt in saucepan.
 Reduce heat and simmer for 5 minutes stirring occasionally.

 - Take off heat and add vanilla and soda.
 Mix thoroughly.
 Add peanuts and stir to combine.

-- Pour mixture over popped popcorn.
-Put the popcorn on jelly roll pans and bake in the oven at 250 degrees for 1 hour.
+- Pour mixture over popped popcorn in large bowl.
+Stir to combine.
+Pour the popcorn onto prepared pans and bake in the oven at 250 degrees for 1 hour.
 Stir every 15 minutes.